-Pictured above is Miracle, a tortoise-shell gray Devon Rex male of about 4 years of age, who exhibits most, if not all, of the classic 'pixie'-like physical characteristics of the Devon Rex breed: a distinctly triangular head with an almost bat-like appearance, large ears, large eyes, relatively short snout, broken-off whiskers and a crinkle-curl (or 'marcelled') coat.
-Other distinctive, though less immediately-noticeable features of the Devon are rather large toes, small patch areas of very short fur growth bordering on baldness (usually on the top of the head, behind the ears, low on the neck, and on the stomach), and unusual 'cuts' or nicks in the lower edges of the ears.
-(You'll find even more unusual critters at rickzworld.)
+Pictured above is Miracle, a tortoise-shell gray Devon Rex male (shown here at about 4 years of age) who exhibits most, if not all, of the classic 'pixie'-like physical characteristics of the Devon Rex breed: a distinctly triangular head with an almost bat-like appearance, large ears, large eyes, relatively short snout, short snapped-off whiskers, and a crinkle-curl (or 'marcelled') shorthair coat.
+Other distinctive, though less immediately-noticeable features of the Devon Rex are rather large toes, small patch areas of very short fur growth bordering on baldness (usually on the top of the head, behind the ears, low on the neck, and on the stomach), and unusual 'cuts' or nicks in the lower edges of the ears.

 The Devon's coat is usually tightly waved or crinkled.
 As their whiskers try to likewise coil and wave, they tend to get broken off, whether in grooming, wrestling or petting.
 In some cases, exceedingly long facial or eyebrow whiskers must be snipped before they can curl back into the cat's eyes to cause an irritation or infection.
 Devons tolerate such grooming well, and are also patient with having their claws clipped with standard fingernail clippers (a smart practice for the occasionally-outdoor cat, both to save one's furniture and drapes, and to allow the cat some defensive tools outdoors).
 Some breeders and Devon-fanciers recommend keeping the cat indoors, to prevent transmitted diseases from wildlife, and because the typical Devon's size may make it an inviting target for neighboring animal bullies.
 But we have always found our Devons enjoy and appreciate outdoor life.
 (And we appreciate the break from their near-constant attention!)